 Friedrich will be our third full length recorded and released following Rodin and inspired by selected paintings by the German Romantic landscape painter Caspar David Friedrich.
 Attempting something new, we will not only use Friedrich’s paintings as inspiration but will also try to tell a cohesive narrative using the mood, settings and characters from the works.
 The Monk by the Sea

-…and honestly, I expected a frigid darkness to envelope me, but I was met with the opposite: A tidal wave of light that, as comforting as it was, in itself as empty and devoid of feeling.
-These are the last tangible thoughts that hang in my mind as the life and the soul gently drain from my body and spill slowly into the sea.
+…and honestly, I deserve this frigid darkness enveloping me.
+Every one of my choices has led to destruction.
+Corrupt institutions, war and greed drives a spike through the heart of all the good that man has accomplished .
+These are the last tangible thoughts that hang in my mind as the life and the soul gently drain from my body and spill into the sea.

 The champagne has yet to dry upon carved wooden breasts.
-Lines of soldiers, priests and dignitaries queue in class restricted lines, not yet knowing that all men die as equals.
+Soldiers, priests and dignitaries queue in class restricted lines, not yet knowing that all men die as equals.
 I look upon them all with my path laid bare.
 A fortunate son with a fortune sum and an entire world ahead .
 The ailing on board ask “Can we suffer this?”

 Breached hull.
 Wrecked hope.
 Venture drowned under a torrent of sleet.